-ZGıyaseddın Keyhüsrev III (1264-1283): Puppets in the Mongols hands; regency of Pervane; arrival of the Mameluke Baibars
+ZGıyaseddın Keyhüsrev III (1264-1283): Puppets in Mongols hands; regency of the Pervane; arrival of the Mameluk Baibars from Egypt

-Kılıç Arslan IV's son and successor, Keyhüsrev III, was 6 years old upon his succession, making it all the easier for the true power to remain in the hands of the regent Pervane.
+Kılıç Arslan IV's son and successor, Giyaseddin Keyhüsrev III, was 6 years old upon his succession, making it all the easier for the true power to remain in the hands of the regent Pervane Muineddin Suleyman.
 Keyhüsrev III could claim direct sovereignty only over the lands around Konya.

-For the next decade the Pervane managed to maintain a degree of independence under to powerful Mongols.
-Yet in 1276, he boldly entered into a plot with Baybars, the Mamluk Sultan of Egypt, to evict the Mongols from Asia Minor and to make himself Sultan.
-Baybars arrived and defeated the Mongols at Elbistan and advanced on to Kayseri.
-For some reason Baybars lost his nerve, gave up and returned to Egypt, leaving Pervane stranded alone in Tokat.
-The Mongols reacted and tried Pervane for suspected treason, and put him to death in 1277, along with the great art patron and builder, the vizier Sahip Ata.
+For the next decade the Pervane managed to maintain a degree of independence under the powerful Mongols.
+However, in 1276, he boldly entered into a plot with Baibars, the Mamluk Sultan of Egypt, to evict the Mongols from Asia Minor and to make himself Sultan.
+Baibars arrived and defeated the Mongols at Elbistan in 1277 and then captured the city of Kayseri.
+For some unknown reason, Baibars then lost his nerve.
+He gave up the fight and returned to Egypt, leaving Pervane stranded alone in Tokat.
+The Mongols reacted and tried Pervane for suspected treason, putting him to death in 1277, along with the great art patron and builder, the vizier Sahip Ata.

-After Pervanes death, there were unending dynastic struggles, intrigues and continual decadence.
-Keyhüsrev III was himself put to death by the Mongols in 1283.
+After the Pervanes death, there were unending dynastic struggles, intrigues and continual decadence.
+Giyaseddin Keyhüsrev III was put to death by the Mongols in 1283.

 Astonishing as it may seem in this period of political instability, court decentralization, famine, wars and rebellions, a flourishing building program continued.
 It included the Kesikköprü Han and bridge (1268), and the hans of Durak, Öresin, Eğret and Çay; the Sahibiye Medrese in Kayseri (1268), the magnificent Gök Medrese in Sivas (1271), and the Afyon Ulu Cami (1273).
-The Mongols themselves built the Çifte Minare Medrese and the Muzzafer Barucirdi Medrese in Sivas, the Amasya Gök Medrese and the Torumtay Turbe in Afyon.
+The Mongols undertook construction activities as well, building the Çifte Minare Medrese and the Muzzafer Barucirdi Medrese in Sivas, the Amasya Gök Medrese and the Torumtay Tomb in Afyon.

 ZMesud II and Alaeddin Keykubad III: struggles, decadence; the end of the Seljuks of Rum

-These two sultans continually struggled against each other for control of the throne at Konya, which dealt a further blow to the dynasty.
+These two sultans continually struggled against each other for control of the throne at Konya, which weakened the dynasty.
 Years of decline under Mongol hegemony continued, with unending dynastic and administrative squabbles.
-Mesud II established himself as sultan in Kayseri in 1303, but was murdered in 1308 along with his son Mesud III.
+Mesud II established himself as sultan in Kayseri in 1303, but was murdered in 1308, along with his son Mesud III.
 His death marked the end of the Anatolian Seljuk State.

 weakening Mongols who struggled to hold it, and the local emirs (beys) who had

-These Turkoman groups, who had settled at the frontiers during the Seljuk
+These Turkoman groups, who had settled in Anatolia during the Seljuk

 period, founded many regional mini-states ("beyliks") of varying size, including the Karaman, Germiyan, Eşref, Hamid, Menteşe, Çandar, Pervane, Sahip Ata, Karesi,